 Facebook had 1.49 billion monthly active users as of June 30, 2015.
 Over 50% of the UK’s population is on the social network, and that includes a large number of professionals.
 There’s no question, therefore, that Facebook does have an active audience of businessmen and women.
-Does that make it a lucrative channel for B2B marketing, though?
+Does that make it a lucrative channel for B2B social media marketing, though?

 Within the UK, the total number of users on Facebook is 38 million, of which 25 million are between the ages of 25 and 60.
 This audience breaks down further into: